Pwn3ed/fullstack-challenge/README.md

 ## :bulb: About

-A simple API to register a city and people beloging to a city, and all its functions.
+An API to register a city and people beloging to a city, and all its functions.

 ## :wrench: Setup